pritchardlabatpsu/goloco/README.md

 #### Download Inference Models
 The *ceres-infer.zip* file in the Zenodo library ([https://zenodo.org/records/14251390](https://zenodo.org/records/14251390)) contains the genome-wide inference models required to run goloco with Docker.

-Download this file and unzip it somewhere **OUTSIDE** of your cloned goloco git repository. **DO NOT** unzip this file directly into your cloned goloco git repository as this data is not intended to be built directly into the container.
+Download this file and unzip it somewhere **OUTSIDE** of your cloned goloco git repository. **DO NOT** unzip this file directly into your cloned repository as this data is not intended to be built directly into the container.
 Instead it will serve as a database that will be mounted onto the container during the build process.

 Unzipping this download somewhere in your local machine will create a new folder with the following subdirectories: